5610.1 General Policy

 Under the following conditions, students enrolled in the School of Medicine's M.D. program can also pursue a master's degree:

-- Students must apply for admission to the Graduate School and meet the requirements for degree status.
+- Students must apply for admission to the College of Graduate Programs and Honors Studies and meet the requirements for degree status.

-- Upon acceptance to the graduate degree program, students must fill out a Program of Study form that must be approved by their advisors, the master's program chair/director, the School of Medicine Office of Student Affairs/Admissions, and the Graduate School.
+- Upon acceptance to the graduate degree program, students must fill out a Program of Study form that must be approved by their advisors, the master's program chair/director, the School of Medicine Office of Student Affairs/Admissions, and the College of Graduate Programs and Honors Studies.

 - The only medical course acceptable for graduate credit will be that survey course (5000 level) which pertains to the student's graduate degree program, e.g., Biochemistry for the master's degree in Biochemistry and Molecular Biology.